-How Much Money Can A Caregiver Entrepreneur Really Make?
+How Much Money Can An Independent Professional Senior Care Entrepreneur Make?

 I spoke with a Disabled woman about 3 months ago.
 She told me that she lives off of $80.00/month while staying at an Assisted Living Facility.